Ludvig Åberg Betting Profile: The Sentry - PGA TOUR

 Åberg's Best Finishes

-- Åberg took part in 14 tournaments last season, picking up one win with four top-five finishes and five finishes in the top 10.
+- Åberg participated in 14 tournaments last season, picking up one win with four top-five finishes and five finishes in the top 10.

 - Last season Åberg's best performance came at The RSM Classic, where he won the title with a score of -29.

-- With 254 points last season, Åberg ranked 139th in the FedExCup standings.
+- Åberg ranked 139th in the FedExCup standings with 254 points last season.

 Åberg's Strokes Gained Rankings